EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 Pins that do not apply should be set as -1.
 The GPRSBee R6/R7 does not expose the `RESET` pin of the SIM800.
 The `PWRKEY` is held `LOW` as long as the SIM800 is powered (as mentioned above).
+A helpful table detailing the pins to use with the Sodaq GPRSBee and the EnviroDIY Mayfly is available on the [Modem Notes](@ref page_modem_notes) page.

 [//]: # ( @menusnip{sodaq_2g_bee_r6} )